bosth/bosth.github.io/content/pages/mt-mountain-mountain/index.md

 In the Arabic and the Ottoman cases where we find both *cebel* and *tûr*, speakers would have understood these names to mean something like "Tûr Mountain".

 When I originally read the passage above, I also transliterated the place name as *Cebel&#8209;i Tûr Dağı*, but looking at the text again, I can see that the author intended it to be read *Cebeltûr Dağı*.
-My original reading would have required a space between the first two words, so {{< sy  "ܔܒܠ ܛܘܪ ܛܐܓ݂" >}}, but that space is quite clearly not there.
+My original reading would have required a space between the first two words, so {{< sy  "ܔܒܠ ܛܘܪ ܛܐܓ݂" >}}, but that space is quite clearly not there: {{< sy  "ܔܒܠܛܘܪ ܛܐܓ݂" >}}.

 And that, I suppose, is the difference. *Cebel-i Tûr* (with a space) was "Mount Tûr" and no *Dağ* was necessary or even possible.
 But *Cebeltûr* (no space) had become a set phrase much like *Penhul*.
 And it was acceptable for a Turkish-speaker to call this place *Cebeltûr Dağı*: "Mount Cebeltûr".